offen/analyticstxt/draft-ring-analyticstxt.md

 ### Retains

 This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
 The single-value field indicates the duration for which the analytics data is being stored before being deleted.
+This duration MUST also cover periods where data might transition to be stored in aggregated form only.
 The value is either a duration as defined in {{!RFC3339}} or the token "perpetual" in case data is retained without expiring it at some point.
 Implementors SHOULD add a comment providing a human readable value to this field.